The Pat and Peggy Kennedy Memorial Archives

 Currently, the only means of access to the majority of the collection is either by traveling to where the Archives are kept or is being exhibited at a selected venue.
 There are plans to make a significant percentage of it more accessible to members of the ICG and the public.
 The first initiative is already on line: the International Costumers Gallery.
 Ideas for ways to exhibit some of the video collection are being discussed; currently, there are still questions regarding the legality of putting video on line.

-The links below will lead you to the Library inventory.
+These links will lead you to the Library inventory.
 We stress that these are incomplete documents – the collection record will be updated as items are cataloged, indexed and cross-referenced.

 It is our mission to preserve our hobby’s history.
 The Archives is interested in acquiring any images of costuming events: costume contests, masquerades, parades, parties, Halloween costumes, etc. Contributions can be videotapes (UMAX, VHS, Betamax, PAL, NTSC), hard copy photos, CDs, DVDs, etc. We have the capability to make copies of materials loaned to us; please see the International Costumers Gallery FAQ.
 We also welcome monetary donations to maintain the collection.